BritishMuseum/bm-charisma/README.md

 # bm-workspaces: a set of nip2 workspaces for technical imaging

-This set of workspaces are for working with technical images of museum objects.
-They are useful for colour calibration, preparation of false-colour images, and calibration of fluorescence images.
+This nip2 workspace is for working with technical images of museum objects.
+It is useful for colour calibration, preparation of false-colour images, and calibration of fluorescence images.

 ### Acknowledgements